Ruha and Minaira Fifita-Australia

 Ruha Fifita was part of a unique tapa production called Koe Hala hangatonu.
 It was featured on Tagata Pasifika below:

 Jakob Gross- Fink Films-Berlin, Germany

 Project Pouono as an interactive transmedia project was inspired by Elderscapes, an i-documentary designed by Jakob Gross for a project called ‘Aging in Urban South Asia’ for the University of Heidelberg.
 Jakob Gross is a documentary filmmaker based in Berlin and director of Fink Films .
-Our conversations on the concept over two years before and after funding was granted were vital to defining what and what not possible to present using this interactive medium.
+Our conversations on the concept two years before funding was granted were vital to defining what and what not possible to present using this interactive medium.
 Elderscapes helped me imagine what was possible and the collaboration with Jakob Gross delivered a project which found a clear structure from many video resources available to me.

 All royalties from video on demand sales will be donated to the following NGO(s) to support the use of the documentary and allied resources for the improvement of health communication and social health outcomes for the global Tongan community: